DennisOSRM/hms-mqtt-publisher/ha-hoymiles-wifi-addon-nightly/README.md

-# Home Assistant Add-on
+# Home Assistant Add-on - Nightly

+> THIS ADDON SHOULD ONLY BE USED FOR TESTING!

-> Note: this is the nightly version of the add-on that is used for testing.
+> This is the nightly version of the add-on that is used for testing,
+> it references the latest build of the underlying rust application
+> and may not always work.

 This tool can directly run inside Home Assistant OS as an addon.
 To get started, add the URL of this repository to the add-on store in Home Assistant and install the add-on.
 Alternatively, you can also run it stand-alone on any machine that supports rust or docker (see section below).